evilthreads669966/BootLaces/README.md

         </service>
     </application>
 ```
-5. Boot Laces provides you with one public method called tie.
+5. Boot Laces provides you with one public method named tie.
 Pass it two values:
 - an instance of Context
 - the name of your service
 ```kotlin